lvillani/vagrant-metadata/README.md

 Notice that we don't even have to specify the box name, description or base URL.

 Sync this directory with your remote server and you are done.

+If you don't have all box files downloaded locally, and want to add new version to existing metadata.json simply add `--append` (`-a`) option to only add new version box to existing metadata